hazelcast/hazelcast-reference-manual/src/HazelcastConfiguration/NetworkConfiguration.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *If you are using a cloud provider other than AWS, you can use the programmatic configuration to specify a TCP/IP cluster.
 The members will need to be retrieved from that provider (e.g. JClouds).*

+#### discovery-strategies element

+The `discovery-strategies` element configures internal or external discovery strategies based on the Hazelcast Discovery SPI.
+For further information please refer to the Discovery SPI documentation and the vendor documentation of the used discovery strategy.

 ##### AWSClient Configuration